johnwargo/circuitpython-sync/readme.md

 cpsync h: .
 ```

 On macOS, it mounts as a drive and you can access it via `/Volumes` folder.
-On my system, the device mounts as `CIRCUITPY`, so you can start the sync process using:
+On my system, the device mounts as `CIRCUITPY`, so start the sync process using:

 ``` shell
 cpsync /Volumes/CIRCUITPY .